shooking/ZoomPedalFun/B1ON/DerivedData/1.30/README.md

 The Zeroed out patches are as Factory EXCEPT all params were set to 0.
 This allows us to see the FXID/GID in the first 4 bytes of the processed output

+TotalDecode.txt has the decoded factory values then the decoded "0" values.
+I will be checking this against the pedal and Mungewell suggested to compare with values from ToneLib.